mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

  "I think it's just frustrating that there aren't answers for people in my situation.
 I don't think the prophets have really tried to empathize with our situation.
 They talk ABOUT us.
 But they rarely ever talk TO us.
 And that's why I can empathize with gay members who leave the Church because what's the point of following the gospel and having a hope in the plan of salvation if exaltation isn't achievable for us, even if we mechanically marry a woman?"

 I also talked to them about my dates with Sam.
 "The thing that I'm scared of is that he told me that ever since he's been dating guys, his faith has been non-existent.
-And I think it's sad that people think that they have to choose between their faith or their sexuality and leave the other one behind."
+And I think it's sad that people think that they have to choose between their faith and their sexuality and leave the other one behind."

 "Well, you can talk to him about your expectations with faith and see what his expectations are,” Christian said.
 “Then you can see if you want to pursue something or not."